AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 TODO -> need

+The outputs of the four simulations are mixed, but the messages for successfully received ping replies in ``host1`` and ``host3`` are observable.

 .. **TODO** osszehasonlitas a sequential es a nem sequential kozott -> lehet hogy a parsim = true a scriptben kene
    -> az eredmenyeknek exact matchnek kene lennie